Strasburg hurt as Nationals beat Orioles 15-3 for ‘split’

-Strasburg left after throwing only 16 pitches in his second outing of the season.
-His first start came against the Orioles in a game that was suspended Sunday at Nationals Park and completed Friday at Camden Yards with Baltimore winning 6-2.
+After putting off the beginning of his season to address his ailing hand, Strasburg was making his second start of the year.
+His first outing came against the Orioles in a game that was suspended Sunday at Nationals Park and completed Friday at Camden Yards with Baltimore winning 6-2.

-The Nationals are very protective of Strasburg, who was held out at the beginning of the season with a nerve issue in his right hand.
-The injury evidently is still a problem, as last year’s World Series MVP was shaking his hand on the mound before walking to the dugout.

-No immediate update was provided by the Nationals.
-Before the game, however, manager Dave Martinez said the team will make every effort to prevent the injury from impacting the 32-year-old’s future.

-Nationals prospect Luis Garcia was summoned from the team’s alternate site to replace injured Starlin Castro, who broke his wrist on Friday.
-The 20-year-old Garcia started at second base in his big league debut; his first hit came off Tommy Milone (1-2) and picked up his first two RBIs with a double the eighth.
+Nationals prospect Luis García was summoned from the team’s alternate site to replace injured Starlin Castro, who broke his wrist in Friday’s first game.
+The 20-year-old García started at second base in his big league debut; his first hit came off Tommy Milone (1-2) and he picked up his first two RBIs with a double the eighth.

+“It was difficult,” Martinez said.
+“We lose our starting second baseman and then Stephen goes down.”

-And, in the field, Carter Kieboom had 11 assists, a Nationals record for a third baseman.
+The Nationals banged out 19 hits, and Carter Kieboom had 11 assists, a team record for a third baseman.

 A long day for both teams began with the completion of the game Sunday that was suspended because of a tarp malfunction in Washington.